rust-lang/book/nostarch/chapter13.md

 }
 ```

-Using iterator adaptor methods in the implementation of the `search` function
+Using iterator adapter methods in the implementation of the `search` function

 Recall that the purpose of the `search` function is to return all lines in
 `contents` that contain the `query`.
 Similar to the `filter` example in Listing
-13-16, this code uses the `filter` adaptor to keep only the lines for which
+13-16, this code uses the `filter` adapter to keep only the lines for which
 `line.contains(query)` returns `true`.
 We then collect the matching lines into
 another vector with `collect`.
 Much simpler!
 Feel free to make the same change
 to use iterator methods in the `search_case_insensitive` function as well.